Street skateboarding: Examples of skate shoes

 Prominent professional skateboarders design and endorse professional skateboard shoes, often with their name or logo.

-Some of the most prolific pro skateboard shoe designers include Eric Koston, Daewon Song, Kareem Campbell, Chad Muska, Andrew Reynolds, Marc Johnson, Geoff Rowley, and Anthony Van Engelen.
-Each of them has several iconic "pro model" designs mass-produced and sold as part of endorsement contracts with various professional skate shoe manufacturers.
+Some of the pro skateboard shoe designers include Eric Koston, Daewon Song, Kareem Campbell, Chad Muska, Andrew Reynolds, Marc Johnson, Geoff Rowley, and Anthony Van Engelen.
+Each of them has had several "pro model" designs mass-produced and sold as part of endorsement contracts with various professional skate shoe manufacturers.

 Wax

 Street skateboarders often travel with a block of wax, which is rubbed onto masonry to prepare it before a trick is attempted.
 The wax helps reduce the friction between the surfaces of the two materials when tricks which involve grinding or sliding are attempted.

 Complete skateboards

 Imperial measurement has become standardized for decks, trucks, nuts, and bolts, but wheel diameter is measured in millimeters.

 Skateboard parts can be individually repaired or replaced should they require maintenance.
 Skateboards can be serviced using a standard Imperial socket set, an Allen key set, and a small Imperial spanner set.
 Some skate shops stock an all-in-one tool which has all of the required tools attached.
 Such tools are essential for travelling professional skateboarders and are useful to skaters who do not have easy access to all the required tools.